Lalamove Lady Bossings break the bias in the delivery industry

 For her, whatever comes easy for men is equally easy for women, which is why she is encouraging other women to give delivering a try.
 She reminds everyone that no job is ever easy, just so long as you enjoy what you are doing.
 And if you’re really after earning more, one way to do it is to sign up as a Lalamove partner driver.

 Women across the globe still experience challenges, and our partner drivers are not exempted.
 The surprises they get from customers and other people on the road only prove that gender equity and equality in the workplace and outside is still a work-in-progress here in the Philippines.
 The good news is that more of the wows are good experiences for our partner drivers.

 In spite of this, all these experiences, especially the good ones, from Abe, Nora, Drei, and Lieza serve as proof of Lalamove’s commitment to providing partner drivers – regardless of gender – continued support and income opportunities amidst any situation and in any way possible.
 Welcoming women in a sea of male riders in the country is a nod to women as changemakers in any industry.

 Lalamove’s wide variety of fleet and services are the building blocks of what we have in store for our very own riders.
 Our aid comes in various forms, such as vehicle and roadside assistance, and discounts from our Panalomove partners.

-Together with the rest of the world, Lalamove hails the heroic Pinay partner drivers who continue to break and bend barriers, especially in the logistics services industry.
+Together with the rest of the world, Lalamove hails the heroic Pinay delivery drivers who continue to break and bend barriers, especially in the logistics services industry.
 We value all you are and all that you do, and we will celebrate you not just today, but every day.

 Want to be a Lalamove Partner Driver?